“Every once in a while a dog enters your life and changes everything”

 It is inevitable that questions and concerns will be raised when introducing a dog at Coppice.

-Allergic reactions – Parents have been asked to state whether their child suffers from allergic reactions, and if they want their child to have access to the dog.
+Allergic reactions – Parents have been asked to state whether their child suffers from allergic reactions and if they want their child to have access to the dog.
 School staff will keep a keen eye on pupils, to see if potential allergies are occurring.
-Herbert is showered and groomed at least once a week (muddy paws dependent!), he visits the doggy salon every 6-8 weeks, to keep him looking and smelling handsome!
+Herbert is showered and groomed at least once a week (muddy paws dependent!) and he visits the doggy salon every 6-8 weeks to keep him looking and smelling handsome!

 Animal maintenance – Herbert visits the vet regularly, where he receives regular worming, tick and flea preventatives.
 He will have his own fenced off area and kennel within the school grounds, where he can have his own space away from the children, and the children won’t be distracted by him.
 This is both for Herbert’s wellbeing, and the children’s.
 Herbert will rest here, when he isn’t working with the children in an allocated area.